 Instead, complement folks on their infectious smiles.
 Remark upon their joyous laugh; their quick wit, their bravery, their kindness, their intelligence and enthusiasm; their leadership.
 Complement people on their ability to carry themselves through life with grace and humility.
 On the strength that they show, despite enduring heavy burdens.
 Let them know how much they mean to you.

 Maybe, by shifting the dialogue away from how we look, we can support those who are struggling to recover without even knowing it.
 These invisible battles continuously play out in everyone’s lives, so why not strive to support all in even the smallest of victories?
-Maybe, by focussing on the gifts we bring to others, we can create a safer space for people of every size to exist in.
+Maybe, by focusing on the gifts we bring to others, we can create a safer space for people of every size to exist in.

 We are all beings with incredible gifts to give to this world.
 We are worthy of love, praise, and joy- no matter what we are carrying, or how much we are struggling.
 I am grateful for my body and the places it has taken me.
 I am grateful that it has stood up again and again when the girl inside felt too tired to go on.
 I am grateful for the arms I have to hug those I love, for the legs I have for running and jumping and hiking and climbing, for the hands I have to hold others and create with.
 I am grateful for the home my body gives me.
 And I am rested in the knowledge that this gratitude can be felt fully and often, at whatever size I am.”